Increasing Interest in Aerial Yoga Workouts

 There are two types of yoga swing set up, a yoga swing attached to a freestanding frame, and one which is fitted to an overhead support such as a ceiling or tree branch.

-A freestanding setup is ideal is if you do not have the space to install a more permanent option, however, whilst there are many good yoga swing frames on the market, they won’t offer as much stability as a fixed trapeze.
+A freestanding setup is ideal is if you do not have the space to install a more permanent option, however, whilst there are many good yoga swing frames on the market, they won’t offer as much stability as a fixed swing.

 Regardless of which you opt for, there are two further choices – a two-point or a single point attachment yoga swing set up.